neovim/neovim/test/README.md

 if tests crashed without core dump you will have no clues regarding where, but this makes tests run a lot faster.
 Combine with `NVIM_TEST_MAIN_CDEFS` for maximal speed.

+`NVIM_TEST_TRACE_EVERYTHING` (U) (1): by default unit test only record C calls which is faster then recording everything.
+Set this variable to 1 if you want to see all traces.